Start page

 Tryp. *bayer “source” [Hebr. בְּאֵר (beer) “well, pit”), Ar. مدح (ma') "water", jura "pit" ?
 (RAJKI ANDRÁS.
 2005)] – Ukr. bayura "deep puddle", "pit".

 Tryp *balta “axe, hammer” [Ar. بلطة (balta) "axe", بلوط (balut) “oak”, Hebr פְּלָדָה (pelada) “steel”, בַּלוּט (balut) “acorn”] – complete similarity of the name of ax in the Turkic languages to Arabic one may imply a borrowing from Turkic to Arabic, but the etymology of the Turkic word has not been established and there is an assumption about the Assyro-Babylonian origin of this word (LEVITSKAYA L.S. et al. 2003: 108).
 In this regard, its Semitic origin should be recognized as well.
-Obviously, first hammers could be made out of oak block with bough used as a holder therefore the name of the hammer was similar to the name of oak.
+First hammers could be made out of oak block with a bough used as a holder therefore the name of the hammer was similar to the name of oak.
 Later the name of the hammer was transferred to a stone or metal axe.
 The names of hammer, axe, and other tools or arms are based on similar roots in many languages of several language families: balt, bolt, molt, bart, palt, purt etc (wide-spread Turkic balta “axe, beetle, hammer”, Het malatti “weapon”, Gr παλτρον “lance”, Toch peret “axe”, Lat. martellum “large hammer”, bardicum “lance, small axe”, common Slavic moltъ “hammer”, Eng bolt, Germ Barte “small axe”, Bolzen “bolt”, Port balde “spade”, Osset färät “axe”, Chuv purtă 'an axe", Udm, Komi purt “a knife”, Hung bárd “axe” etc).
 It should be supposed that all these words descended from some Nostratic root, but they were abundant therefore they, permanently transferring from one language to another, became different forms and meanings.

 Tryp *burg “cylinder, tower” [Ar برج (burǰ) “tower”, Hebr בֹּרֶג (borag) “a screw, bolt”] – Gr πυργοσ “tower”, Lat burgus “castle, tower”, Chuv purak “bast, bast-basket (cylindrical)”, Karach buruu “fence”, Germanic *burg (German Burg “castle”).